-- Yes to both.
-The classes use the same assignments and websites.
-The only difference is that the on-campus classes have a once a week class lab, which distance students are welcome to attend if they drive to Flagstaff.
+- The online classes use the same assignments and websites as the on campus classes taught by the same faculty member.
+For GIS classes, the only difference is that the on campus classes have a once a week class lab, which distance students are welcome to attend if they come to Flagstaff.

 13) Are their course videos for the online classes, or are they primarily reading, powerpoint follow-alongs?

 - That depends on the class and the instructor in the class.
 The classes are mostly based on readings, but multimedia is also used, to varying degrees.